bramton/degiro/README.md

+# Update :sloth:
+As you have probably noticed, this repo is not maintained anymore.

+For a worthy alternative, please have a look at [degiro-connector](https://github.com/Chavithra/degiro-connector)

 # Unofficial DeGIRO Python API
 Very basic **unofficial** Python API for [DeGiro](https://www.degiro.nl).
 This API is only able to get details about your portfolio.
 It cannot be used for automatic trading.
 For a way more extensive Node.js API have a look at [pladarias](https://github.com/pladaria/degiro) work.